dllllb/pytorch-lifestream/dltranz/neural_automl/README.md

     "layers": [ # model architecture
         {
+            "type": "batchnorm",                     # if you want you can add this layer
+            "d_in": n                                # input dimentions (default None).
+If not set it could be calculated from previous layers
+        },
+        {
             "type": "tree",
             "d_in": n,                               # input dimentions (default None).
 If not set it could be calculated from previous layers
             "num_trees": 128,                        # number of trees in layer